 We next explore scaling to larger systems and circuit depths.
-To ensure high complexity of our logical circuits, we use nonlocal connections to entangle the logical triplets on up to 4D hypercube graphs (Extended Data Fig. 6 and Supplementary Video 3), which results in fast scrambling.
-Exploring entangled systems of 3, 6, 12, 24 and 48 logical qubits, in all cases, we find a finite XEB score, which improves with increased error detection (Fig. 5e,f).
-The finite XEB indicates successful sampling and the improvement with error detection shows the benefit of using logical qubits.
-Although this improvement comes at the cost of measurement time owing to error detection, improving the sample quality cannot be replaced by simply generating more samples.
-Thus, improving the XEB score yields substantial practical gains.
-We obtain an XEB of approximately 0.1 for 48 logical qubits and hundreds of nonlocal logical entangling gates, up to roughly an order of magnitude higher than previous physical qubit implementations of digital circuits of similar complexity, showing the benefits of a logical encoding for this application.
+To ensure high complexity of our logical circuits, we use nonlocal connections to entangle the logical triplets on up to 4D hypercube graphs (ED Fig. 6, Supplementary Movie 3), which results in fast scrambling [19].
+Exploring entangled systems of 3, 6, 12, 24, and 48 logical qubits, in all cases we find a finite XEB score which improves with increased error detection (Figs. 5e,f).
+The finite XEB indicates successful sampling, and the improvement with error detection shows the benefit of using logical qubits.
+While this improvement comes at the cost of measurement time due to error detection, improving the sample quality cannot be replaced by simply generating more samples.
+Thus, improving the XEB score yields significant practical gains.
+We obtain an XEB of ≈ 0.1 for 48 logical qubits and hundreds of nonlocal logical entangling gates, up to roughly an order of magnitude higher than previous physical qubit implementations of similar complexity [18, 47], showing the benefits of a logical encoding for this application.

-Assuming our best measured physical fidelities, the estimated upper bound for an optimized physical qubit implementation in our system is also greatly below the measured logical XEB (blue line in Fig. 5f; Methods).
-In attempting to run these complex physical circuits, in practice, we find that realizing non-vanishing XEB is much more challenging; we confirm with small physical instances that we measure values well below this upper bound (Methods).
-As well as the error-detecting benefits, it seems that the logical circuit is substantially more tolerant to coherent errors, exhibiting operation that is inherently digital,
+Assuming our best measured physical fidelities, the estimated upper-bound for an optimized physical qubit implementation in our system is also significantly below the measured logical XEB (blue line in Fig. 5f, Methods).
+In attempting to run these complex physical circuits, in practice we find that realising non-vanishing XEB is significantly more challenging; we confirm with small physical instances that we measure values well below this upper-bound (Methods).
+In addition to the error-detecting benefits, it appears the logical circuit is significantly more tolerant to coherent errors, exhibiting operation that is inherently digital, just with imperfect fidelity (see e.g. ED Fig. 7a), consistent with theoretical predictions [48].
+We also note that for the logical algorithms we optimize performance by optimizing the stabilizer expectation values (rather than the complex sampling output), providing further advantage for logical implementations.